Bird flu infected after contact with cows in Texas - ExBulletin

 The patient's main symptom was conjunctivitis.
 The U.S. Centers for Disease Control and Prevention said the person is being treated with antiviral drugs and is recovering.

-announced by the Department of Agriculture first case Last week's dairy herds in Texas and Kansas, and A few days later, with additional herds in Michigan.
-Preliminary testing suggests cattle in New Mexico and Idaho may also be infected.
+announced by the Department of Agriculture first case Last week's dairy cow.Virus infection was confirmed as of Monday night. in a flock of 11 According to the agency, it spans four states: Texas, Kansas, Michigan and New Mexico.
+Cattle in Idaho can also be infected.

 The virus has been confirmed to be the same version of H5N1, a subtype of influenza circulating in birds in North America.

-The CDC announced Monday that it is working with state health departments to monitor people who may have come into contact with infected birds or animals.
+The CDC announced Monday that it is working with state health departments to monitor other people who may have come into contact with the infected birds or animals.
+He also urged people to avoid exposure to sick or dead birds and animals, raw milk, feces and other potentially contaminated materials.

 This is the second case of H5N1 avian influenza in the United States.of The first was in 2022.
 Experts say the risk to the general public remains low.
 However, testing and analysis are ongoing and there are many unanswered questions.